 2015 marked our third anniversary and we were thrilled to be present the festival at the Royal Alberta Museum.
 Independent adjudicators joined the ESFF directors as well as special guest Canadian filmmaker Bryan Michael Stoller, who has been living and creating films in LA for 30 years!

 Although the festival is growing, we are still holding true to our grassroots foundation – by filmmakers and for filmmakers – screening films that feature technical excellence as well as great entertainment value.
-October 1st & 2nd 2016 will bring fun and excitement with the Gala on Friday and an added Family Fun Day on the Sunday.
-This year also introduces a special filmmaker challenge and custom workshop.
-Stay tuned for details coming shortly.
+October 1st & 2nd 2016 will bring fun and excitement with the Gala on Saturday and an added Family Fun Day on the Sunday.
+This year also introduced a special filmmaker challenge and custom workshop.